PyLadiesBerlin/resources/README.md

-# :heart: PyLadies Resources :heart:
+# 📚 PyLadies Resources 🤓

 Here is a selection of useful resources as well as slides, exercises and materials from our workshops.